eleanorfrajka/ifmeo/content/publication/baringer-etal-2012/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Global oceans: Meridional overturning circulation observations in the subtropical North Atlantic.'
+title: 'Meridional overturning circulation observations in the subtropical North Atlantic.'
-subtitle: ''
+subtitle: '*State of the Climate in 2011: Global Oceans*'
+container-title: '*State of the Climate in 2011: Global Oceans*'
 summary: ''
 authors:
 - M. O. Baringer